-The Newcastle Light Rail project was approved in August 2016 and construction will start in mid-2017.
+The Newcastle Light Rail project was approved in August 2016 and major construction started in September 2017.
 Downer EDI is the Managing Contractor building light rail in Newcastle.
-Site and service investigations for the project are well underway and the project is on track to see customers using light rail services in 2019.
+The project is on track to see customers using light rail services in 2019.

 Scoping and investigation